Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 #
 ## Deployment
-I was unable to deploy the project via Heroku, the app refused to connect.
-Upon attempts to log in via Heroku it would state there was an IP error.
-I was unable to fix this in time for submission unfortunatley.
+The steps on how to deploy the project for yourself are outlined below:

 #
 ## Credits
 ### General Code Layout
 For the purpose of this project I referred to and used authentication from the Code Institute Chris's Boutique ADO.
 However I believe I have differentiated the project enough through my own bootstrap analysis, and database scheme in order to support my own user stories.
+### Code Specifics
+A major part of the borrowed code is for google cloud to access my static files.
+The steps I took and tried to better fit me is from [here.](https://stackoverflow.com/questions/40127675/serve-static-files-from-google-cloud-storage-bucket-for-django-app-hosted-on-gc)
 ### Data for Databases
 The Json for Info fixtures was largely manipulated by myself however the origonal source of the data was from [here.](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_I))
 I copied and pasted the tables into Excel, and then used Windows Powershell to convert it to Json, plus minor text formatting to make it a viable fixture.
 ### Media
-The sprites for each pokemon are gotten from [here.](https://veekun.com/dex/downloads))
+The sprites for each pokemon are gotten from [here.](https://veekun.com/dex/downloads), There was not much editing to speak of.

+The images for each pokemon type are gotten from [here.](https://brickbronze.fandom.com/wiki/Appendix:Pok%C3%A9mon_Types), This took a lot more editing as they were all in the same image.
+I also resized them so the default maximum size would be suitable for me.

+The image for the repeating background was made by myself in Gimp, an image editing software, which I also used to edit the above mentions.

+I should mention however that despite the source links all of the images are using assets from Nintendo's Pokemon.
 #
 ## Acknowledgement